 The Zoning and Platting Commission recommends that the third CodeNext draft be released without a city-wide map.
-Consistent with the Opticos contract, only a sample of areas (including an activity corridor, a commercial area, an older neighborhood, a newer neighborhood, and area around a school, and the University Neighborhood Overlay) should be tested, so that we can ensure that the zones work as expected.
+Consistent with the Opticos contract, only a sample of areas (including an activity corridor, a commercial area, an older neighborhood, a newer neighborhood, and UNO), an area around a school, should be tested, so that we can ensure that the zones work as expected.